Sombeyyy/sombeyyy/SECURITY.md

 - Steps to reproduce the issue, if possible.
 - Any relevant logs, screenshots, or code snippets.

-We will acknoledge your report within **48 hours** an provide an estimated timeline for addressing the issue.
+We will acknowledge your report within **48 hours** and provide an estimated timeline for addressing the issue.
 Your efforts in making our project more secure are greatly appreciated!

 ## Responsible Disclosure